pmatulis/maas-one/README.md

 ## Download this repo

 SSH to the KVM host with agent forwarding enabled.
-Forwarding can help with connectivity as `uvtool` can auto-install the agent's keys on its created instances.
+Forward your usual personal keys.

     ssh -A <kvm-host>
     git clone https://github.com/pmatulis/maas-one